Train Test Split: What It Means and How to Use It

 Consequences of Not Using Train Test Split

 You could try not using train test split and instead train and test the model on the same data.
 However, I don’t recommend this approach as it doesn’t simulate how a model would perform on new data.
-It also tends to reward overly complex models that overfit on the data set.
+It also tends to reward overly complex models that overfit on the dataset, which means a model doesn’t generalize and attempts to fit data too closely to training data.

 The steps below go over how this inadvisable process works.